Skip to main content

 Tax Lawyer / Founder

-Drawing on nearly a decade of Bay Street experience, Alex has developed a strong practice in tax disputes, representing clients in some of Canada’s most challenging and nuanced tax controversies.
-Alex has successfully guided a wide range of clients – including private business owners, large corporations, and individuals – through the critical stages of the tax controversy process.
-Alex’s goal is always to achieve a timely and efficient resolution, often preventing the need for litigation through sound strategy and proactive negotiation.
-His commitment to simplifying the intricacies of the law resonates with clients who rely on his clarity, thoroughness, and practical solutions.
+Drawing on nearly a decade of Bay Street experience, Alex has cultivated a robust practice in tax dispute resolution.
+He has represented clients in some of the most challenging and nuanced tax controversies.
+Alex has successfully guided a diverse clientele – including individuals, private business owners, and large corporations – through the tax dispute process.

 Education